thammo4/tradiercpp/README.md

 # TradierCPP

-TradierCPP is a C++ application designed to interface with the Tradier API, perform market data streaming via WebSockets, and execute various financial data processing tasks.
-This project demonstrates robust handling of real-time financial data and separate processing tasks using modern C++ features and libraries.
+TradierCPP is a C++ application designed to interface with the Tradier API, perform market data streaming via WebSockets, and perform custom data processing.

 ## Features